neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 8.  **Submission**

     1. Finalize manuscript (~1 wk),
+    2. If your code is not yet open source, make it so, following the [FIRM](https://bitsandbrains.io/2018/10/21/numerical-packages.html) principles
+    3. If your data are not yet anonymized and open access, make it so, following the [FAIR](https://www.go-fair.org/fair-principles/) principles.
-    2. Draft a cover letter (in google docs if you are writing in google docs, or in the same overleaf repo as the manuscript if you are using overleaf).
+    4. Draft a cover letter (in google docs if you are writing in google docs, or in the same overleaf repo as the manuscript if you are using overleaf).
 The cover letter has the following form:
        1. It is on institutional letterhead
        2. Dear [name of editor that will be reading the letter],
        3. Paragraph 1